INDRESH-009/Javascript-tutorials/README.md

 This is my complete path and roadmap with the code i have practised to master javascript.
 This documentation of my journey will be the proof of my work and improvement

+High level progression
+-variables and datatypes
+-Different kinds of operators and its precedence -Expression , statements
+-str concatination , multiline string, comments and template literals -conditional if - else if - else statements , switch statements and terenary operator -type conversion and type cohersion in - str , number and boolean -Loops in js , how to do nested looping - for,while,do while -Arrays and its depths
+-Functions and its depths
+-Objects and its depths
+-Classes and its depths
+-OOPS concepts in JS
+-Callbacks
+-Asyncronous Javascript concept
+-Promises
+-Async/await

 progression and topics learned
 1. What are value
 2. What is a variable